Tonneau Covers – Designed For Your Truck

 Is installation difficult ?

 Installation of either type is a breeze, with the tri-fold covers (both hard and soft types) being held in place with robust metal clamps tucked away out of sight inside the truck bed.
 Most tonneau covers can be installed on a truck in less than an hour with common hand tools.
 If your truck has a bed liner, check to make sure it is of the type which tucks underneath the sides of bed.
 Ninety-nine percent of plastic drop-in bed liners are of this variety.
 Modern spray-in liners generally don’t affect the installation of a tonneau cover at all.
 Be sure to measure your truck bed before buying a cover to ensure a proper fit.
-If you’re not sure, check with the experts at Everything Automotive who know this stuff inside out.
+If you’re not sure, check with the experts at Everything Automotive in Brantford who know this stuff inside out.